How Profitable are ADUs?: Profit Potential from an ADU in San Diego County

 Here’s a detailed article exploring the financial outlook of owning an accessory dwelling unit (ADU) in San Diego County — how much profit you might make and whether that income can realistically provide a livable wage in this expensive region.

-With that in mind, if you’re considering an ADU investment, it’s useful to compare potential income against this high threshold.
+With this context, if you’re considering an ADU investment, it’s useful to compare potential income against this high threshold.

 Profit Potential from an ADU in San Diego

-Owning an ADU can add a meaningful rental income stream.
-Below are some of the key figures and considerations for San Diego:
+Owning an ADU can provide a meaningful rental income stream.
+Below are some key figures and considerations for San Diego homeowners:

 Typical Rental Income

-One source states that in cities like San Diego the “average rental income” for an ADU is around $2,600 per month for long-term rental, with potentially more if using a short-term rental model.
+In cities like San Diego, the “average rental income” for an ADU is around $2,600 per month for long-term rentals.
+You could earn even more with a short-term rental model.
 (Better Place Design & Build)

 Example Return & ROI

-Let’s walk through a simplified scenario (based on one published example) to illustrate how this might work:
+Let’s walk through a simplified scenario to illustrate how this might work:

 Construction/project cost of ADU: $348,000